-Gold Fields' : South Deep Gold Mine and the NUM and UASA reach three-year wage agreement | MarketScreener
+Gold Fields' : South Deep Gold Mine and the NUM and UASA Reach Three-year Wage Agreement | MarketScreener

-GOLD FIELDS' SOUTH DEEP GOLD MINE AND THE NUM AND UASA REACH THREE-YEAR WAGE AGREEMENT

-Westonaria, 11 June 2021: Gold Fields' South Deep Gold Mine and the NUM and UASA trade unions have concluded a three-year wage agreement for the period 1 March 2021 to 28 February 2024.
+WESTONARIA, South Africa, June 11, 2021 /PRNewswire/ -- Gold Fields' South Deep Gold Mine and the NUM and UASA trade unions have concluded a three-year wage agreement for the period 1 March 2021 to 28 February 2024.

 The parties believe that the agreement is in the best interest of employees and the mine's long-term sustainability.